seime/openhab2-addons/bundles/org.openhab.binding.panasoniccomfortcloud/README.md

 requirements.
 In order to find the correct deviceId to use in thing files, _check discovered thing properties_.

-#### Tested devices
+## Tested devices

 The following devices have been *tested* by users and found to be working.
-Currently no devices are *not* know to work.
+Currently no devices are *not* known to work.

-If your device is *not* listed, please report back so I can add it to the list.
+If your device is *not* listed, please test and report back so I can add it to the list.

 * CS-MTZ16WKE
 * CS-HZ35XKE